Mark 26-31 August, 2014 in your calendar!

 The 21st Budapest Nephrology School is held in conjunction with the 12th International Symposium on Wine and Health and the 9th World Kidney Day celebration.

-The 20th Budapest Nephrology School was accredited by the European Accreditation Council for Continuing Medical Education (EACCME) for 29 European CME credits (ECMEC).
+The 20th Budapest Nephrology School was accredited by the European Accreditation Council for Continuing Medical Education (EACCME) for 29 European CME credits (ECMEC) last year.
 The Course included 48 hours of scientific lectures and a final examination which can be locally evaluated according to national standards (in Hungary it is equal to 50 CME credits).
-We are expecting to have similar evaluation for the 21st Budapest Nephrology School as well.

 Looking forward to seeing you in Budapest soon.